 WAREHAM is a Saxon town.
 Beastewell is Medieval, and the farm where the retreats are held is listed in the Domesday Book.
 It is on North Bestwall Road (a corruption of Beastewell) I love the old name Beastewell, it brings to mind happy healthy animals drinking at the nearby river.
 Deer roam the fields throughout the year.
-Every night I see them in the field behind the garden, where we are planting a Bluebell woodland.
-I wanted to give them places to hide and feel safe.
+Every night I see them in the field behind the garden, where we planted a Bluebell woodland.
 When I ask people what their dream peaceful environment would be, the idea of a bluebell wood comes up a lot.
 We are also 20 minutes from the excellent beaches of Studland, Swanage, Lulworth, and Poole.

 Ever since I started teaching yoga ten years ago I dreamed of creating a sanctuary where people could hide and feel safe too.
 Where we could re-balance the elements in our bodies with nutritious food, yoga, and company.
 Where we could be playful and in touch with nature.
 Where we could have time to think and be, and intuit our priorities.
-It’s been ten years of saving up, searching, travelling the south coast and Wales, and eventually discovering the beautiful Fourfields Barn (Which I call Beastewell on account of its history) Over the last 14 months work has been continuous to bring Beastewell to its role as that sanctuary.
-I planted a vegetable and herb garden, got the barn walls and beams spanking clean by professionals from Devon, had heated floors laid out in both the yoga barn and the games barn by a great local contractor, and made sure the rooms in the house are as comfortable as possible.
+It’s been ten years of saving up, searching, travelling the south coast and Wales, and eventually discovering the beautiful retreat in Wareham.

 Sunday 12 noon start to arrive & explore/ 3 pm tea/ 4 pm Vinyasa/ 5 pm Gong Bath/ 7pm supper/ 9pm Celestial Communication